Summer Aid at Columbia College Chicago

 4) Receive your Summer Award Letter

-Continuing students: After you complete a Summer Aid Application, you will be notified of your summer aid eligibility through your Loop email account within 10-15 business days of the date you submit your completed application.
+Continuing students: After you complete a Summer Aid Application, you will be notified of your summer aid eligibility through your student email account within 10-15 business days of the date you submit your completed application.
 Students are only allowed to complete one summer financial aid application.
 Note: the summer term is the final term of the academic year at Columbia.
 Students who are enrolled full-time during the Fall and Spring semesters often use their full student federal aid eligibility prior to reaching the sumemr term.
 The result is that the Summer Award Letter may state that there is no aid eligibility for summer.
-SFS has information about other ways to cover summer term charges, including a payment plan, PLUS Loan (for dependent students or graduate students), Pell Grants, and private loans.
+Columbia Central has information about other ways to cover summer term charges, including a payment plan, PLUS Loan (for dependent students or graduate students), Pell Grants, and private loans.

 Incoming students: You will be notified of your summer aid eligibility via a mailed paper Award Letter, as long as you have completed the FAFSA for the appropriate academic year with Columbia's school code: 001665.

 Continuing students: Read the Summer Aid Application confirmation email sent to your student email.